 Adjunct Professor, Harp

-Since January 2007 Magen is a founding member of the Israeli Chamber Project (ICP), a group that performs in both outreach venues and major concert halls in Israel and the United States, including Enav Center in Tel Aviv, the Embassy Series in Washington D.C. and Carnegie’s Weill Hall, Symphony Space, the Morgan Library and Bargemusic in New York.
+Mr Magen is also a founding member of the Israeli Chamber Project, a group formed in January 2007 that performs in both outreach venues and major concert halls in Israel and the US, including Enav Center in Tel Aviv, the Embassy Series in Washington D.C. and Carnegie’s Weill Hall, Town Hall, Merkin Hall, Symphony Space, the Morgan Library and Bargemusic in New York City.
 The ICP is the winner of the 2011 Israeli Ministry of Culture Outstanding Ensemble Award.

 Born in Jerusalem, Sivan Magen studied the piano with Benjamin Oren and Talma Cohen and the harp with Irena Kaganovsky-Kessler at the Jerusalem Academy for Music and Dance.
-After completing his military service as an "Outstanding Musician" in 2001, he continued his studies with Germaine Lorenzini in France and then joined Isabelle Moretti’s harp class at the Paris Conservatory, from which he graduated with a “Premier Prix.”
-He then completed a master of music degree as a student of Nancy Allen at The Juilliard School.
-He resides in New York.
+After completing his military service as an "Outstanding Musician" in 2001, he continued his studies with Germaine Lorenzini in France and then joined Isabelle Moretti’s harp class at the Paris Conservatory (CNSMDP) from which he graduated with a “Premier Prix.”
+He has then completed a Master of Music degree as a student of Nancy Allen at the Juilliard School.
+He currently resided in New York City.